PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 12:23:52
+Last updated: 2024-04-02 12:25:55
-Random Quote: By oneself is evil done; by oneself is one defiled.
-By oneself is evil left undone; by oneself is one made pure. - The Buddha
+Random Quote: May all beings have happy minds. - The Buddha